 BSES ties up with startup to install subsidised EV charging stations in Delhi

-BSES ties up with startup to install subsidised EV charging stations in Delhi2 min read .
-Updated: 26 Oct 2021, 09:34 AM IST
+BSES ties up with startup to install subsidised EV charging stations in Delhi

 BSES, along with EV charging startup Kazam, will install around 30,000 points for electric vehicles in Delhi NCR to recharge in the first phase.